codeforpdx/open-data-streams/README.md

 #### To push your changes to this repo (development):

-to master:
+To master:
 `
 git push
 `

-specify a branch:
+Or, specify a branch:
 `
 git push origin <branch-name>
 `